SergiusTheBest/plog/README.md

 Write all log messages with up to warning level to a file in csv format.
 Maximum log file size is set to 1000000 bytes and 5 log files are kept.

 ##Step 3: Logging
-Logging is performed as a stream output thus it is type-safe and extendendable.
+Logging is performed as a stream output thus it is type-safe and extendable.

 ###Main logging macros
 Use the following macros to perform logging:

-####Long macro
+####Long macro:
 ```cpp
 LOG_VERBOSE << "verbose";
 LOG_DEBUG << "debug";